 6.7.7 Service Warranty.
-Contractor represents and warrants that it complies with, at all times during the term of the Contract will continue to comply with, all applicable federal, state, and local laws, statutes, rules, regulations, and ordinances in performance of the services hereunder, including, but not limited to, professional services and Maintenance and Support Services.
-Contractor represents and warrants that it will perform all services, including, but not limited to, professional services and Maintenance and Support Services, and provide the Deliverables required by this Contract in a timely, professional and workmanlike manner, and in accordance with prevailing industry practices and standards; provided, however, that where this Contract specifies a particular standard or criteria for performance, this warranty is not intended to and does not diminish that standard or criteria for performance.
+Each party represents that it complies with, at all times during the term of the Contract will continue to comply with, all applicable federal, state, and local laws, statutes, rules, regulations, and ordinances in performance of the services hereunder, including, but not limited to, professional services and Maintenance and Support Services.
+Contractor represents that it will perform all services, including, but not limited to, professional services and Maintenance and Support Services, and provide the Deliverables required by this Contract in a timely, professional and workmanlike manner, and in accordance with prevailing industry practices and standards; provided, however, that where this Contract specifies a particular standard or criteria for performance, this warranty is not intended to and does not diminish that standard or criteria for performance.

-6.7.8 Software Warranties.
-For all Licensed Programs provided hereunder, Contractor represents and warrants that (i) contractual terms and conditions included in any “clickwrap,” “browsewrap,” “shrinkwrap,” or other license agreement that accompanies any Licensed Programs are void and have no effect; (ii) the Licensed Programs do not contain any hidden files not known and approved by PEBA; (iii) no Licensed Program will replicate, transmit or activate itself without control of a human operating the computing equipment on which it resides in a manner not known and approved by PEBA; and (iv) the Licensed Programs do not alter, damage or erase any data or computer programs without control of a human operating the computing equipment on which it resides in a manner not known and approved by PEBA.
+.

-6.7.12 Open Source Code.
-Contractor covenants that it will not use any Open Source code as part of the License Programs or any other component of the BAS System unless it specifically identifies the Open Source code in Attachment 6 Business Proposal Template, provides a copy of the applicable Open Source code license agreement to PEBA, and secures PEBA’s written consent to provide such Open Source code.
+6.7.12 [Open Source Code.
+Contractor covenants that it will not use any Open Source code as part of the License Programs or any other component of the BAS System unless it specifically identifies the Open Source code in Attachment 6 Business Proposal Template, provides a copy of the applicable Open Source code license agreement to PEBA, and secures PEBA’s written consent to provide such Open Source code.]

-6.7.13 Date Compliance.
-Contractor represents and warrants that the License Programs are designed to be used prior to, during, and after any transition from one year to another, one century to another and one fiscal year to another forever and that the Licensed Programs will operate during each time period without error relating to date data or computations related thereto, specifically including any error relating to, or the product of, date data which represents or references different years, centuries, fiscal years or more than one year, century, or fiscal year.
-PEBA represents and warrants that all existing interfaces, files and data stored or currently used contain valid century information.